Skip to main content

 Ginger

 Ginger is one of the safest home remedies for nausea during pregnancy.
 Taking one gram of ginger each day is an effective way to control nausea and vomiting in pregnant women across multiple studies.
 Ginger was also shown to be effective in reducing postoperative nausea and vomiting.
 There are multiple ways to ingest ginger, including ginger tea.
 Most drugstores sell ginger capsules, but ginger candy is also an option.
-For children suffering from nausea, ginger ale is a popular drink to help with symptoms.
+For children with nausea, ginger ale is a popular drink to help relieve symptoms.

 Lemons

-Stay hydrated
+Staying hydrated

 Aromatherapy